serena0012/serena0012/README.md

 - JSON
 - Mysql

- 🌱 I’m currently learning Javascript
-You can reach me on +2349032369185,  jonathangnenga@gmail.com
+ 🌱 I’m currently learning at Alx-Holberton school of Software engineering with specialization in frontend development You can reach me on +2349032369185,  jonathangnenga@gmail.com